 In 2002 she started a large project to find and reunite families from all over the world separated in tragic circumstances from their Bulgarian families.
-In these investigations she largely used countries’ local databases and records, or contacted local institutions.
-She has so far assisted more than 230 successful reunions worldwide.
+She largely used countries’ local databases and records, or contacted local institutions.
+She has so far assisted more than 250 successful reunions worldwide.

 In November 2004 she received the most prestigious award for investigative journalism in Bulgaria (Chernorizets Hrabar).
 In 2006 she received the Golden Key Award – for using FOIAs both in Bulgaria and the USA.
-In 2012 Alexenia was part of the ICIJ team that won the Sidney Hillman Award.
+She has also won many awards, including the 2017 Pulitzer, as a member of ICIJ projects.